 • Number of major problems: zero

-• Number of minor problems: one (tire pressure in the front left tire was low)
+• Number of minor problems: one (the front left tire pressure was low)

 • Number of loading processes: I don’t know, I didn’t count

-• Cost per kilometer: I’ll tell you about this in a separate mail
+• Cost per kilometer: I’ll tell you about it in a separate post

 • Number of vacation trips: all but one

-All in all, I am really satisfied.
-The car is dynamic, innovative and beautiful – just like me ;-)))
+All in all, I am very satisfied.
+The car is dynamic, innovative and beautiful – just like me 😉

-All joking aside: I am really amazed how well I get along with an electric car in everyday live.
-I correct: with a Tesla.
+All joking aside: I am really amazed how well I get along with an electric car, correction, a Tesla in everyday life.
 The Tesla is indeed the Tesla among the electric cars.
-The 450km range is easy feasible.
-At 200km/h it isn’t, but at a moderate speed it definitely is.
+The 450km range is easily achieved.
+At 200km/h it isn’t, unless it’s at a moderate speed in that case it is.

 “How do you manage the charging situation?”
-No problem as well.
+Not a problem either.
 I have four options:

 1. In my residential area the electricity supplier installed a charging station.
-In the beginning it was free, now I pay a monthly fee of 10 Euros and 3 Euro per charging session.
+In the beginning it was free, now I pay a monthly fee of 10 Euros and per charging session 3 Euros.
 That means 3 Euro for 450 km range.
 That’s a fraction of the cost for driving a diesel car.